witheria/StreamHelper.py/README.md

 - The  autosave

 - The config file

-- An unused settings file (remnants  from earlier versions, will be removed)

 - The folder *textfiles* with all subfolders *Lists*, *eSports* and *API (unused in 0.3)*

-The program will *not* start if you don't have elevated privileges!
+The program on any version before 0.3.1 will *not* start if you don't have elevated privileges!
+From this version onwards, the program will ask for these privileges as soon as it needs it.

 ## Usage
 Using this program is straightforward and rather simple, there are tooltips for most buttons and sections.
 However, there are some things to know before starting to produce with it: